-While multi-channel synchronization is a well-known challenge in TDOA measurements, we identified an additional and often overlooked issue during our experiments in a $3$\,m$\times$\,$2$\,m$\times$\,$1.5$\,m water tank.
+\textbf{Standing waves}.
+While multi-channel synchronization is a well-known challenge in TDOA estimation, we identified an additional and often overlooked issue during our experiments in a $3$\,m$\times$\,$2$\,m$\times$\,$1.5$\,m water tank.
 Despite varying the baseline distance between two hydrophones, their phase difference remained nearly constant.
 This phenomenon is attributed to standing wave formation, since the tank's dimension is comparable to signal wavelength ($\approx1$\,m at $1.5$\,kHz).
 The attack signal swept frequencies between $500$\,Hz and $1.$5\,kHz, which also coincides with the mechanical resonance band of the data center prototype.
 Within this frequency range, reflections from the tank walls, floor, and surface boundaries create a spatially uniform acoustic phase field and make the phase difference unobservable.
-We observed small phase variations only when the hydrophones were placed very close to reflective boundaries (\eg, tank floor).
+We observed small phase variations only when the hydrophones were placed very close to reflective boundaries, such as the tank floor.
 This occurs since boundary conditions slightly distort the standing pressure field, producing small, local phase gradients.
-The observations provide two key lessons for acoustic experiment design: \textbf{(i)} even mild wall reflections can destroy phase diversity, so apparent stable and clean signals may be physically meaningless for delay-critical experiments; \textbf{(ii)} instead, these tests should be performed in large open-water environments or in tanks equipped with acoustic absorbers and non-parallel walls to suppress reflections.
+The observations provide two key lessons for acoustic experiment design: \textbf{(i)} even mild wall reflections can alter phase/delay relationships across channels, so apparent clean signals may not be physically meaningful for delay-critical tests; \textbf{(ii)} more suitable environments for such tests are large open-water areas or tanks equipped with acoustic absorbers to suppress reflections.